I hope the New Year has started well for you and you are enjoying the winter, cooking wonderful foods and celebrating life with family and friends.

 If you wish to receive more information about our Extra Virgin Olive oils or recipes you can make with them, please let me know.

-I hope to have you in one of my 2020 health retreats in Puglia or in the Dolomites where you’ll learn how to adopt a healthy Mediterraean Diet in your every day life.
+I hope to have you in one of my health retreats in Puglia or in other locations where you’ll learn how to adopt a healthy Mediterraean Diet in your every day life for happiness and longevity.